OpsMx/isd-ap-quick-install/isd-argo-elastic-prom/README.md

       kubectl -n opsmx-argo apply -f https://raw.githubusercontent.com/OpsMx/isd-ap-quick-install/main/isd-argo-elastic-prom/isd-argo-elastic-prometheus-quick.yaml

+WAIT for about a min and re-execute the command above, just to be sure.

 WAIT for about 10-15 min, depending on network speed.

    It is normal for some pods to go into error/crashloop before stabilising.